-BRIDGET QUINN is writing a memoir about growing up in a big Montana family and becoming a new kind of woman in the American west.
-Excerpts from the book have recently appeared in Narrative Magazine.
-Bridget’s nonfiction can be found in the anthologies Solo: On Her Own Adventure (Seal Press), Two In The Wild (Vintage) and Brain, Child: Greatest Hits (March Press).
-Her essay “Back in the Pool” was a finalist for the 2006 Annie Dillard Prize in Creative Nonfiction (Bellingham Review) and her Narrative piece, “One-on-One,” was noted in Best American Sports Writing 2010.
+BRIDGET QUINN is the author of Home Team, a sporty memoir about growing up on the high plains of Montana with a devout mother, two sisters, six brothers, a WWII Marine turned lawyer for a father, and becoming her own woman on and off the court.
+Three excerpts from the book have appeared in Narrative Magazine, and two received Pushcart Prize nominations.
+Bridget’s essays can be found in the anthologies Solo: On Her Own Adventure (Seal Press), Two In The Wild (Vintage) and Brain, Child: Greatest Hits.
+Her Narrative memoir, “At Swim, Two Girls,” was selected by J.R.
+Moehringer for inclusion in Best American Sports Writing 2013.

 JASON ROBERTS is the author of A Sense of the World: How a Blind Man Became History’s Greatest Traveler (HarperCollins), a finalist for the 2006 National Book Critics Circle Award, longlisted for the international Guardian First Book Award and named a Best Book of the Year by the Washington Post, the San Francisco Chronicle and Kirkus Reviews.
 He’s also the inaugural winner of the Van Zorn Prize for emerging fiction writers, sponsored by Michael Chabon, and a contributor to McSweeney’s, The Believer, the Village Voice and other publications.
 Roberts is currently at work on a nonfiction narrative, centered on the opening of Japan in 1853.

-ETHEL ROHAN is the author of two story collections, Goodnight Nobody (2013) and Cut Through the Bone, the latter named a 2010 Notable Story Collection by The Story Prize.
-Her work has or will appear in The New York Times, World Literature Today, Tin House Online, The Irish Times, Sou’wester, Post Road Magazine, and The Rumpus, among many others.
-She earned her MFA in fiction from Mills College, Oakland, and is a reviewer for New York Journal of Books.
-Raised in Dublin, Ireland, Ethel Rohan now lives in San Francisco.
-Visit her at ethelrohan.com
+ETHEL ROHAN is the author of two story collections, Goodnight Nobody and Cut Through the Bone, the latter named a 2010 Notable Story Collection by The Story Prize.
+She is also the author of the chapbook, Hard to Say.
+Her e-book, a short memoir titled His Heartbeat in my Hand, is forthcoming from Shebooks in 2014.
+Winner of Ireland’s 2013 Bryan MacMahon Short Story Award, her work has or will appear in The New York Times, World Literature Today, PEN America, Tin House Online, BREVITY Magazine, and The Rumpus, among many others.
+Raised in Ireland, Ethel Rohan lives in San Francisco. www.ethelrohan.com

 LORRAINE SANDERS is a journalist, blogger, media consultant and author of Style Bytes, a San Francisco Chronicle column covering the intersection of fashion and technology.
-She is founder of Digital Style Digest and SF Indie Fashion and has written for Fast Company, 7×7, NBC Bay Area, KQED’s Spark!, Daily Candy, BUST and many others.
-She occasionally teaches in the fashion journalism department at Academy of Art University and regularly works with companies to hone their media strategies.
-In 2010, Lorraine was selected as a news entrepreneurship fellow by the University of Southern California Knight Digital Media Center.
-She is a graduate of Brown University and Stanford University.
-Visit her atwww.lorrainesanders.com
+Pretty much totally obsessed with all things fashion and tech, she is founder of the blogs Digital Style Digest and SF Indie Fashion and currently writes for Fast Company, Ozy.com, Men’s Journal, Women 2.0 and others.
+She occasionally teaches in the Academy of Art University fashion journalism department and works with companies to hone their media strategies.
+In 2010, Lorraine was a news entrepreneurship fellow at the University of Southern California Knight Digital Media Center.
+She is a graduate of Brown and Stanford.
+Visit her at www.lorrainesanders.com

 JULIA SCHEERES is the author of the New York Times bestselling memoir Jesus Land and the award-winning A Thousand Lives: The Untold Story of Jonestown.
 She has written for the New York Times, the Los Angeles Times, and many other outlets.
 Presently she’s at work at a second memoir.
 To learn more: www.juliascheeres.com